 Ereira-Guyer’s practice refers to knowledge that is not heuristically available through experience; to what happens when the objects of knowledge are removed from the human gaze but still activate a form of remembrance and agency.
 His artist book Human Concerto contains the music notation for the sound of the human body when it is resting in complete silence; this has been selected for the catalogue of the acclaimed showcase Kaleid Editions.

 Ereira-Guyer has exhibited internationally and his work is held in private and public collections.
-The best museums in the world have acquired his work including the Victoria and Albert Museum and the British Museum, TATE Special Collections, MoMA and Yale Center for British Art among others.
-In 2014 he was the recipient of the Helen Chadwick Award for multidisciplinary artists.
+The best museums in the world have acquired his work including the Victoria and Albert Museum, the British Museum, TATE Special Collections, MoMA and Yale Center for British Art among others.
+In 2014, he was the recipient of the Helen Chadwick Award for multidisciplinary artists.
 The artist has also exhibited at the Clifford Chance postgraduate printmaking exhibition in London.
 The artist was selected to exhibit at the oldest and most established biennial in Portugal, the Bienal de Cerveira.